richardm/richardm.github.io/docs/principles/index.md

 > “All successful people have some combination of three traits: being naive enough to walk into a hard thing without realizing how hard it is (or else they would never try), being conscientious enough to not quit when they realize just how hard it is, and the intelligence to eventually figure it out in time.” - Engineering Director at Google

 > “It’s the strong swimmers who drown.”

+## On Reading

+TODO: Move reading-related quotes to the Book Summaries intro:

+> “My policy [is] reading every annual report in sight that can further my knowledge _about anything._” -Warren Buffett

+> “I read and read and read.
+I probably read _5 to 6 hours per day_.
+I read five _daily newspapers_, I read a fair number of _magazines_, I read _10k’s_, I read _annual reports_, and I read a lot of other things too.
+I’ve always enjoyed reading.
+I love reading biographies for example.” – [Warren Buffett](http://mastersinvest.com/reading-quotes)

 ## Other Uncategorized Thoughts